-held close
+Step 1: held close

 Your baby needs to be held close during breastfeeding.
-This means she doesn't have to stretch to reach your breast and it will also be more comfortable for you.
+This means they do not have to stretch to reach your breast and it will also be more comfortable for you.

-Her head, neck, chest and hips should all face the same direction to ensure she comes to your breast at the right angle.
-This also encourages her to tilt her head back - it is difficult for her to swallow if her body is twisted.
+Their head, neck, chest and hips should all face the same direction to ensure they come to your breast at the right angle.
+This also encourages them to tilt their head back - it is difficult for them to swallow if their body is twisted.

-Her nose should be level with your nipple, so that when she tilts her head back to feed, your nipple can safely reach the back of her mouth.
+Their nose should be level with your nipple, so that when they tilt their head back to feed, your nipple can safely reach the back of their mouth.

 Every mum and baby is different and you will find a position that is comfortable for you both.